 Building Healthy Brains

 The emphasis in human nutrition has, for too long, been on the body.
-With more protein, meat and dairy products, we have grown taller, but not smarter.
+With more Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of…, meat and dairy products, we have grown taller, but not smarter.
 As director of the Institute of Brain Chemistry at the Chelsea and Westminster Hospital, Professor Michael Crawford has been able to accurate predict which pregnant women are most likely to have pre-term babies, with an increased risk of cognitive delay or impairment.
 [This is based on determining the supply, by analysing the pregnant woman’s blood, of DHA.
 In its absence levels of a surrogate fat, a type of oleic acid, rises to fulfil the requirement of the neonatal brain, when DHA is in short supply.
 It is, however, an inadequate substitute and thus cognitive development is impaired.
 Babies born of mothers with low blood DHA levels, compared to those supplementing DHA, have smaller brains.10

 According to Crawford, with a growing population and shrinking fish supply, we must develop marine agriculture on a massive scale to survive and protect the brain.
 In the same way that man moved from hunter gatherer on the land to peasant farmer, we too must move from hunter gatherer in the oceans to marine farmer.
 In Japan he has been instrumental in the creation of artificial reefs in the estuaries to attract back the marine food web, from mussels to crustaceans, and fish, as well as farming seaweed on a massive scale.
 By processing seaweed it is possible to create DHA, the critical brain fat that is crucially lacking in a plant-based diet.
 As Crawford says “We now face a world in which sources of DHA – our fish stocks – are threatened.
 That has crucial consequences for our species.
 Without plentiful DHA, we face a future of increased mental illness and intellectual deterioration.
 We need to face up to that urgently.”